 Blossom Diamond Flowering Green Tea is supplied as small pods made up of tea leaves wrapped around chrysanthemum blossom.
 When added to a glass tea pot or cup with near boiling water, the pod will expand and unwrap, releasing a beautiful display of petals for you to admire while waiting for the tea to steep.

-Anyone you choose to share Blossom Diamond Flowering Green Tea with will be impressed with both its delightful taste, light scent of petals and soothing medicinal qualities.
+Anyone you choose to share Blossom Diamond Flowering Green Tea with will be impressed with both its delightful taste, light scent of petals, and soothing qualities.

 Every day millions of people all over the world benefit from the soothing effects of a mellow cup of green tea.
-In China green tea has been used as a popular form of medicine for centuries.
-The calming sensations that can result from drinking green tea are particularly potent in the newly-innovated Blossom Diamond Green Tea.
-It is believed to have various health benefits, particularly if you’re suffering from a cold or when you just need to unwind and relax.
+In China green tea has been used as a popular form of drinking for centuries.
+Drinking green tea are particularly potent in the newly-innovated Blossom Diamond Green Tea.

 THE WATER TEMPERATURE